SShuddho/neutronics-alfred/README.md

 # ALFRED Reactor Core Model
-A portfolio showcasing neutronics analysis of the ALFRED reactor using OpenMC and Python.
+A neutronics analysis project of the ALFRED reactor core using OpenMC and Python.

 **Authors**: Safius Sakib Shuddho and Aqueeb Anjum Sunny